our torture memos

-In February 2012 Canadian Press Access to Information requests brought to light a letter written earlier – just a month after Omar Khadr’s Guantanamo plea bargain.
-On December 7, 2010, Public Service Minister Vic Toews wrote to Canadian Security Intelligence Service director Richard Fadden advising him of a new policy:
+In February 2012 Canadian Press Access to Information requests brought to light a letter written earlier – just six weeks after Omar Khadr’s Guantanamo plea bargain (October 31, 2010).
+On December 7, 2010, Public Service Minister Vic Toews memo to Canadian Security Intelligence Service director Richard Fadden advised him of a new policy:

 [under] exceptional circumstances where there exists a threat to human life or public safety, urgent operational imperatives may require CSIS to discharge its responsibility to share the most complete information available . . . with relevant authorities, including information based on intelligence provided by foreign agencies that may have been derived from the use of torture or mistreatment.[i]

 Ignoring the long-established view that torture yields unreliable confessions, the letter assures CSIS they are not obliged to release information about whether or not the information had been obtained through third-party torture.

 This contradicts Canada’s formal commitment since 1984 to the UN Convention Against Torture which states: “No exceptional circumstances whatsoever, whether a state of war or a threat or war, internal political instability or any other public emergency, may be invoked as a justification of torture.”